pompamat/tableau-strava-tracker-dashboard/README.md

 This project was created to practice:

-- Power BI dashboard design
+- Tableau dashboard design
-- Data modeling
-- DAX calculations
+- Calculated fields and data analysis
 - Interactive reporting
 - Data visualization best practices

 To make the project more practical, I decided to build it using my own running data exported from Strava.
 Rather than analyzing a generic dataset, I wanted to create a dashboard that I could genuinely use to track my progress, monitor training trends, and better understand my performance over time.
 This project is both a portfolio piece and a personal tool that I intend to expand with additional analyses and features in the future.